 Students enrolled in certificate only programs at UNG are not eligible for federal financial aid (contact UNG Student Financial Aid for more information).

-Post-Master’s Cert in FNP General Admission Eligibility
+Post-Master’s Certificate in FNP General Admission Eligibility

 - Master of Science in Nursing from a regionally accredited institution with a nationally accredited school of nursing.